 Fall Admission only.
 There are no exceptions to this rule.

 The on-line application deadline for Fall 2018 applications is December 1 for both International Students and Domestic Students.

 MS Applicants, please note that the internship option is no longer available (beginning Fall 2016).
-All MS (except MS/MBA and MS/JD) students will be required to complete a thesis.
+All MS (except dual degree MS/MBA and MS/JD) students will be required to complete a thesis.

 MENV Applicants, please refer to the MENV web site.